rajatasusual/macos_memory_monitor/README.md

         * Process ID (PID): The unique identifier for each process.
         * Process Name: The name of the executable associated with the process.
         * Memory Usage: The amount of memory currently utilized by the process.
-        * CPU Usage: The percentage of CPU resources being consumed by the process.
+        * Total CPU Time: The total CPU time consumed by the process.

 * **Intuitive Autocompletion:**
     * Streamlines process selection by providing autocompletion suggestions as you type.